Calm The Overactive Sympathetic Nervous System Naturally

 Do you often feel stressed or anxious without knowing why?
 Your sympathetic nervous system might be overactive.

 This system is your body's built-in alarm, known as the "fight or flight" response.
-It helps you quickly react to danger, but when it stays switched on too long, it can cause anxiety, sleep problems, and health issues.
+It helps you react quickly to danger, but when it stays switched on for too long, it can lead to anxiety, poor sleep, and ongoing tension in the body.

 Understanding Your Sympathetic Nervous System